Relative Error Control in Bivariate Interpolatory Cubature: Introduction

 so that $\varepsilon \left\vert I\left[ G\left( x,y\right) \right] \right\vert $ is an absolute tolerance.
 In principle, interpolatory methods readily admit absolute error control but, since $I\left[ G\left( x,y\right) \right] $ is not known, we cannot impose $\varepsilon \left\vert I\left[ G\left( x,y\right) \right] \right\vert $ as a tolerance.
 Controlling the relative error is appropriate when dealing with integrals of large magnitude; for such integrals, absolute error control can be very inefficient.
 Again, however, this presents a problem, since the magnitude of $I\left[ G\left( x,y\right) \right] $ is not known, so we do not even know whether absolute or relative error control should be applied.

 The algorithm we present here is, in a sense, a `first-principles' method, since it is based entirely on classical concepts relating to interpolatory quadrature.
-The list of references [1-9] is our bibliography, and is drawn from the established literature.
+Nevertheless, it is an extension of our previous work regarding univariate numerical integration \cite{jscp}.
+The list of references \cite {bf}$-$\cite{ss} is our bibliography, and is drawn from the established literature.

-A note regarding terminology: \textit{quadrature} refers to the numerical approximation of a univariate integral, and \textit{cubature} refers to the numerical approximation of a multivariate integral.
-Both terms will be used throughout this paper.
+A note regarding terminology: from this point onwards we will use the term \textit{quadrature} to refer to the numerical approximation of a univariate integral, and the term \textit{cubature} to refer to the numerical approximation of a multivariate integral.